-Community Development Initiatives
+Community Development Programme (CDP)

-The VRA has earned an excellent reputation and respect through its diverse CSR intitatives and activities, and has made no secret of its main motivation for this very prominent CSR focus, which is to help the society, while creating and enhancing business value, and increasing power generation through diversity to support the development of the Ghanaian economy.
+The VRA has earned an excellent reputation through its diverse CSR initiatives and activities, which has at its core the intense motivation to help the society while creating and enhancing business value, and increasing power generation through diversity to support the development of the Ghanaian economy.
 In 2020, the Authority was adjudged “CSR Company of the Year” at the prestigious Ghana Energy Awards.
 Ianmatsun Global Services Limited, organizers of the Sustainability and Social Investment Awards, also conferred on the Authority, Best Company in Clean Water Provision Project and Best Company in Project Providing Sanitation Facilities in 2020.